This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Below is a screenshot of what’s currently stated on Maybelline’s company website:

-Policies stating “an exception could only be made if regulatory authorities demanded it” usually implies the company is selling its products in mainland China.
-That’s because cosmetics sold in stores in mainland China are required by law to be tested on animals.
+Policies stating, “an exception could only be made if regulatory authorities demanded it for safety or regulatory purposes” usually imply the company distributes its products in countries that require animal testing, like mainland China.

 Is Maybelline Sold in China?